-Chineye Anako is dedicated to supporting vulnerable populations and bringing more diverse voices to the table
+Chineye Anako is one of our healthcare heroes because she is dedicated to supporting vulnerable populations and bringing more diverse voices to the table

 Chineye: Absolutely.
 We structure our Diversity and Inclusion efforts around five work streams.
 Diversity & Governance, Diversity & Talent, Inclusive & Welcoming Environment, and Supplier Diversity.
 We know representation is extremely important.
 It’s one thing to have a voice at the table, but you have to make sure that voice is actually being heard.
 Last, but not least, is the Elimination of Health Disparities.
 A lot of language services work falls into this scope because a language barrier is a health equity issue.
 Mitigating those barriers early on allows for an organization to be people centered.

 CBK: Supplier Diversity is interesting.
 That’s a really thorough look at how to evaluate Diversity and Inclusion in your work.

 Chineye: We look at the work our vendors are doing, how diverse their portfolio is, and make sure we’re considering small and minority owned businesses as well.

 I’ve seen Martti grow in my time here.
 And seeing what you’re doing and the programs that you’re spearheading – it’s going beyond a provision of services.
 You actually understand what Diversity and Inclusion looks like.
 And I think when you have a vendor that believes in that work, it translates into the relationship that you have with them.